Margaret E. Tahyar

 - Several fintech companies on strategic approaches, including a national bank charter, an OCC limited purpose charter, and a state industrial bank charter

 - ICICI on all aspects of U.S. securities laws related to its NYSE listing and 144A offerings

-In addition to her full-time practice, Ms. Tahyar has taught as an adjunct professor at Columbia University and Harvard University.
-In the fall term of 2015, she will co-teach a class with Professor Howell Jackson at Harvard Law School entitled, "Regulation of Financial Institutions."
+In addition to her full-time practice, Meg has taught as an adjunct professor at Columbia Law School and Harvard Law School.

 - Partner, 1997-present